baoliang/rui-mig/README.md

 # rui-mig
-A relationship of database migration plugin on the lein
+A Leiningen plugin for relational-database migration
 ## Support
 PostgreSQL and MySQL
 ## Usage